Jean-Sébastien Simonoviez: Biography

-During the 1990s, he takes part in numerous projects (concerts and recordings, with European musicians such as JP Llabador, Denis Fournier, Fred Monino, JR Dalerci, Joël Allouche, Doudou Gouirand, Philippe Gareil, Maurizio Giammarco, Paolo Fresu... and Americans (Sangoma Everett, Jim Pepper)).
+During the 1990s, he takes part in numerous projects (concerts and recordings, with European musicians such as JP Llabador, Denis Fournier, Fred Monino, Jean-René Dalerci, Joël Allouche, Doudou Gouirand, Philippe Gareil, Maurizio Giammarco, Paolo Fresu... and Americans (Sangoma Everett, Jim Pepper)).
 He also records with his group Soma « Tacha » (Nil records) dist ZZ.
 The trio will be on tour for some time with Philippe Petrucciani.

-In 1991 he records Transe Lucide with Jean Jacques Avenel and Tony Moreno.
+In 1991, when his daughter Clara was born, he records Transe Lucide with Jean Jacques Avenel and Tony Moreno.
 Parallel to that, he teaches at the Professional Training Musical Institute of Salon-de-Provence“.
 In the room where he gives piano lessons a drum kit is permanently set up, he then learns how to play the drums as a self-taught man.
 He soon plays in groups as a drummer, namely with pianist Perrine Mansuy.
 On some occasions, he plays with other musicians such as Alain Jean-Marie, Michel Grailler, Siegfried Kessler or the English saxophonist Peter King.

 From the late 90s, he regularly goes to New York, and shares his time between the United States of America and France.

-Back in France, Gérard de Haro offers him to record his first solo piano album Vents et Marées (Harmonia Mundi, 2003).
+Back in France, Gérard de Haro invited him to record his first solo piano album Vents et Marées (Harmonia Mundi, 2003).
 The disc received a warm welcome from the specialized press.
 In parallel he joins Gérard Faroux's group in which he'll have the opportunity to meet Misja Fitzgerald Michel, Micky and Ravi Coltrane, Gilles Naturel...